Manishearth/manishearth.github.io/source/drafts/fraud.md

  [zellyn]: https://zellyn.com/2025/03/ai_security_nightmare/
  [fraud]: https://www.bitsaboutmoney.com/archive/optimal-amount-of-fraud/
- [^4]: Hi, I am your CEO, I need $1000 in starbucks gift cards urgently for a client meeting.
+ [^ceo-starbucks]: Hi, I am your CEO, I need $1000 in starbucks gift cards urgently for a client meeting.
 It needs to be gift cards because uhhhh ....
+ [^access]: Whether or not someone unauthorized has access to an email inbox or phone is a different question; this is about whether they can pretend to be that email/phone without having gained access.
- [^5]: Though this depends on the actual mail servers in use.
+ [^smtp]: Though this depends on the actual mail servers in use.
 It is almost completely not a problem in the modern era.
- [^6]: See "SS7 attacks".
+ [^ss7]: Less likely than email: see "SS7 attacks".
 Stingrays are also a tool used by law enforcement, though that requires a physical presence, and state-level actors have a lot more tools at their disposal here in general anyway.

 <details><summary>📝📝📝Cutting room floor</summary>